Close Menu

 Cheap personal checks are available from many sources—online printers, big-box stores, and local stores typically beat banks on price.
 Buying in bulk, choosing plain designs, and using discounts are effective ways to lower costs.
 Banks offer convenience and reliability at a higher price point.

-If the recipient likes digital payments, money orders, or cashier’s checks, you should think about using them.
+If the recipient prefers digital payments, money orders, or cashier’s checks, you should consider using them.
 This depends on what the transaction is and what the recipient likes.
 Balancing cost, convenience, and security will guide the best choice for each situation.

 Affiliate Checking Finance Tips Money Matters